kwilkos/cxf/distribution/src/main/release/samples/configuration_interceptor/README.txt

   javac -d build\classes src\demo\stream\server\*.java

 Running the demo using java
 ---------------------------

-From the samples/configuration_interceptor directory run the commands, entered on a single command line:
+From the base directory of this sample (i.e., where this README file is located) run the commands, entered on a single command line:

 For UNIX (must use forward slashes):
     java -Dcxf.config.file=server.xml